huaweicloud/terraform-provider-huaweicloud/website/docs/r/sfs_file_system_v2.html.markdown

 * `access_rule_status` - The status of the share access rule.

+* `access_rules` - All access rules of the shared file system.
+The object includes the following:
+    - `access_rule_id` - The UUID of the share access rule.
+    - `access_level` - The access level of the shared file system
+    - `access_type` - The type of the share access rule.
+    - `access_to` - The value that defines the access rule.
+    - `status` - The status of the share access rule.

 ## Import

 SFS can be imported using the `id`, e.g.